Focus Home Interactive : The council | MarketScreener

 The Council has already enthralled players and press alike with a deep and captivating story featuring intricate characters and smart writing.
 The innovative concept brings the genre beyond its boundaries and allows for meaningful choices with impactful consequences.

-Owners of the Complete Season or the Season Pass can play Episode 4 on September 25.
-Episode 4 will be available as a single episode two days later, on September 27.
+Burning Bridges releases September 27 on Xbox One and PlayStation 4.
+Complete Season owners on Steam and consoles, and Season Pass owners on consoles can play Episode 4 today with a two day head start, as well as early access to the next, last episode.

-The Council Episode 4: Burning Bridges, releases September 25 on PlayStation 4, Xbox One and PC.
-The Complete Season will include a total of five episodes, with last episode releasing end of 2018.
+Note that Episode 1: The Mad Ones, is required to play Episode 4.
+The Complete Season will include a total of five episodes, with Episode 5 releasing end of 2018.

 Disclaimer